GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-landsat/_details.md

 Fractional Cover (FC) provides information about the the proportions of green vegetation, non-green vegetation (including deciduous trees during autumn, dry grass, etc.), and bare soils for every 30m x 30m ground footprint across the whole Australian continent.
 This information is available for every cloud free satellite observation over Australia from 1986 till now.
 FC can potentially provide insights into the interplay and changes in areas of dry vegetation and/or bare soil as well as allowing the mapping of green vegetation extent.

 The FC algorithm was developed by the Joint Remote Sensing Research Program (JRSRP) and is described in Scarth et al. (2010).
-It has been implemented by Geoscience Australia for every observation from Landsat Thematic Mapper (Landsat 5), Enhanced Thematic Mapper (Landsat 7) and Operational Land Imager (Landsat 8) acquired since 1986.
+It has been implemented by Geoscience Australia for every observation from Landsat Thematic Mapper (Landsat 5), Enhanced Thematic Mapper (Landsat 7) and Operational Land Imager (Landsat 8 and 9) acquired since 1986.
 It is calculated from terrain corrected surface reflectance (DEA Surface Reflectance).

 FC provides a 30m scale fractional cover representation of the proportions of green vegetation, non-green vegetation, and bare surface cover across the Australian continent.
 The fractions are retrieved by inverting multiple linear regression estimates and using synthetic endmembers in a constrained non-negative least squares unmixing model.